outlearn-content/MDN/modules/inheritance-prototype-chain.md

 ### With the `class` keyword

 ECMAScript 6 introduced a new set of keywords implementing classes.
 Although these constructs look like those familiar to developers of class-based languages, they are not.
 JavaScript remains prototype-based.
-The new keywords include class, constructor, static, extends, and super.
+The new keywords include `class`, `constructor`, `static`, `extends`, and `super`.

 ``` javascript
 "use strict";